samecutler/samecutler.github.io/content/publication/weaver-2024/index.md

   galaxies beyond it.
 Together with existing Hubble Space Telescope (HST) imaging, this publicly available data set opens a fundamentally new discovery space to understand the remaining mysteries of the formation and evolution of galaxies across cosmic time.
-In this work, we detect and measure some 60,000 objects across the 49 arcmin$^2$ JWST footprint down to a 5ensuremathσ limiting magnitude of åisebox-0.5ex~30 mag in 0.″32 apertures.
+In this work, we detect and measure some 60,000 objects across the 49 arcmin^2 JWST footprint down to a 5σ limiting magnitude of~30 mag in 0.″32 apertures.
 Photometry is performed using circular apertures on images matched to the point-spread function (PSF) of the reddest NIRCam broad band, F444W, and cleaned of bright cluster galaxies and the related intracluster light.
-To give an impression of the photometric performance, we measure photometric redshifts and achieve a ensuremathσ $_NMAD$ ensuremath≈ 0.03 based on known, but relatively small, spectroscopic samples.
+To give an impression of the photometric performance, we measure photometric redshifts and achieve a σ_NMAD ≈ 0.03 based on known, but relatively small, spectroscopic samples.
 With this paper, we publicly release our HST and JWST PSF-matched photometric catalog with optimally assigned aperture sizes for easy use, along with single aperture catalogs, photometric redshifts, rest-frame colors, and individual magnification estimates.
 These catalogs will set the stage for efficient and deep spectroscopic follow up of some of the first JWST-selected samples in summer of 2023.
-publication: '*apjs*'
+publication: '*The Astrophysical Journal Supplement Series*'
 doi: 10.3847/1538-4365/ad07e0
 links:
 - name: arXiv